 You might have found the best free bet for you, but how do you actually claim it?
 There are some important things to remember and look out for.
 Use our step by step guide to make sure you don’t miss anything.

 Most welcome bonus offers are paid instantly into your account and are available immediately upon completing the registration process.
 Other free bets can take 24-48 hours to clear into your betting account.

 Another really important thing to remember when claiming your free bet is expiry dates.
 Be sure to check the small print to see if your offer will run out or not – bookies usually leave offers open for a week so don’t hang around.

 Choosing the Right Bonus Offer for You

 The number of free bets and bonuses on offer can be a bit overwhelming.
 It’s hard to know what a good deal actually is and how to make the most of free bet offers.
 We recommend checking a few simple things before accepting any offer, they include:

-- Terms and conditions – There’s nothing worse than realising the free bet you’ve just accepted is actually not what you thought.
-Make sure you give the t’s & c’s a read before saying yes to any offer.
+- Terms and Conditions – There’s nothing worse than realising the free bet you’ve just accepted is actually not what you thought.
+Make sure you give the T&Cs a read before claiming any offer.